 Net position (assets and deferred outflows over liabilities and deferred inflows) may serve over time as a useful indicator of a governmental entity's financial position.
-Net Deficit was \$1 in both periods.
+Net Position (Deficit) was \$0 for both years presented.

 Current assets consist of cash and cash equivalents and accounts receivable from retailers.
 Accounts receivables are generally settled on a weekly basis by a direct transfer from the retailers' bank account for the amount owned.